 Your halo prevents unwanted motion in your neck.
 When you want to look in another direction, your head and trunk will turn as one.
 You will be able to do many normal activities by yourself.
 You may need some help with other activities from caregivers or from an assistive device.
 Ask your doctor for detailed guidelines and restrictions.

 You can wipe off the halo structure using a cloth dampened with water.
-Follow the steps below to inspect your skin and wash under the halo vest daily.
+Follow the steps below to inspect your skin and wash under the halo vest every day.

 Lie flat and turn onto your side.